Bunong Photography from Mondulkiri, Cambodia

 Bunong Kids, Mondulkiri, Cambodia

 Many of my friends think of me as a seasoned traveler, but the truth is, I’m not that adventurous.
-My travels mainly focus on Southeast Asia, and today I want to highlight a lesser-known gem in Cambodia—Mondulkiri Province, located in the east of the country near the Vietnam border.
-I visited a few years ago and have some photos from that trip to share.
+Most of my trips focus on Southeast Asia, and one of the lesser-known gems I’ve visited is Mondulkiri Province, located in eastern Cambodia near the Vietnam border.
+A few years ago, I explored this region and captured some moments I’m excited to share.

-Looking back at my time there, I’m reminded of how different travel has become.
-Today, it seems most people aren’t looking to get off the beaten path.
-Instead, they’re seeking the easiest, cheapest, and fastest ways to see Southeast Asia, often sharing their experiences on TikTok or Instagram.
-The days of truly immersing yourself in local life seem to be fading fast.
+Looking back, I’m reminded of how travel has changed.
+Today, it seems fewer people seek the off-the-beaten-path experiences that Mondulkiri offers.
+Most travelers focus on the easiest, cheapest, and fastest ways to see Southeast Asia, often sharing their adventures on TikTok or Instagram.
+The days of fully immersing oneself in local life seem to be fading fast.

 www.iantaylor.ca